New Backcountry Camping procedures

 Reservations for required permits must be obtained through Recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Davis Park or access points west, and involve a 2½ to 10 mile hike.
 More »

-Fire Island's barrier island habitats and location on the Atlantic Flyway make this a good home for both resident and migratory birds.
+Fire Island's barrier island habitats and location along the Atlantic Flyway make it a great place to find both resident and migratory birds.

 The tidal marsh on the Great South Bay, especially at Watch Hill, is a good place to look for waterfowl, herons and egrets, and red-winged blackbirds.